Home

 AGED 51Y, 3M, 8D

-Not desiring to be alone again, Henry married his third wife, Jane Rice (1834-1904), the widow of Samuel Rice.
-Jane was some 21 years younger than Henry.
-The wedding took place in Decatur, Dekalb County, IN, on Nov.
-21, 1887, by the hand of Rev. Hotte.
-Jane was the mother of nine grown children, among them James Rice, Samuel rice, William Rice, Ellen Rice, Samantha Rice and Rachel Carrier, wife of farmer Presley Carrier of Monroe Township.
+Jane was the mother of nine grown children, among them James Rice, Samuel Rice, William Rice, Ellen Rice, Samantha Rice and Rachel Carrier.
+The daughter Rachel married farmer Presley Carrier of Monroe Township at the Miner household in March 1888.
 One of the daughters married George Quidor of Dixon, and one wed John Carson of Monroe, IN.
+Sons Samuel and William resided in South Dakota in 1904.

 Henry's daughter Mary Ann Von Stronder apparently did not like this new wife, as will be told later in this story.